 Coursework Format Due date & marks Coursework activity #1: Embedded processor emulator exercise Individual.
-Use the GCC and Binutils tools to compile, link, and disassemble binaries and use an open-source embedded system emulator to run a few different programs written in a combination of C and assembly language.
+1 Use the GCC and Binutils tools to compile, link, and disassemble binaries and use an open-source embedded system emulator to run a few different programs written in a combination of C and assembly language.
 Source files, binaries, and PDF file with answers to questions.
-16:00, Friday (week 3) Learning objective: non-anonymously marked [20%] After successfully completing this exercise, students should be able to: Write simple programs using combination of C and assembler Compile and run programs directly on an embedded processor with no OS Create, use, and modify Makefiles and Linker Command Files Use Linker Map Files and differentiate them from Linker Command Files Coursework activity #2: OLED display control over SPI exercise Obtain hands-on experience writing a device driver in C for an SPI peripheral, using the FRDMKL03 ARM board and the OLED display from the course hardware kit.
-Learning objective: After successfully completing this exercise, students should be able to: Individual.
-Source files, binaries, picture of working system, wiring diagram, and PDF file with answers to questions. non-anonymously marked 16:00, Frida (week 5) [20%] Read a datasheet for an unfamiliar embedded hardware component such as an SPI peripheral and write a device driver in C to interface with the peripheral.
+16:00, Friday 2024 [20%] Learning objective: After successfully completing this exercise, students should be able to: Write simple programs using combination of C and assembler Compile and run programs directly on an embedded processor with no operating system (OS) Create, use, and modify Makefiles and Linker Command Files Use Linker Map Files and differentiate them from Linker Command Files Coursework activity #2: OLED display control over SPI exercise Individual.
+16:00, Frida Obtain hands-on experience writing a device driver in C for an SPI peripheral, using the FRDMKL03 ARM board and the OLED display from the course hardware kit.
+Source files, binaries, picture of working system, wiring diagram, and PDF file with answers to questions.
+[20%]

-Engineering Tripos Part IIB, 4B25: Embedded Systems for the Internet of Things, 2021-22 Published on CUED undergraduate teaching site (https://teaching25-26.eng.cam.ac.uk)
+Engineering Tripos Part IIB, 4B25: Embedded Systems for the Internet of Things, 2023-24